tmnestor/bert_local_dev/README.md

 ### PlaneResNet Architecture

-The PlaneResNet architecture is an innovative classifier design that processes BERT embeddings through parallel residual planes:
+The PlaneResNet architecture is an innovative classifier design that processes BERT embeddings through stacked residual planes:

 ```python
 {